Durchstarten – Questions and Answers

 My German is not so good.
 Can you help me translate the application?

-No. But maybe you could ask your cooperation partner for help.
+No. But maybe you could ask your cooperation partner for help or use a translation tool.

-You ask about my special experiences as an expert.
+In the application, you ask about my experiences as the person responsible for the project.
 What do you mean by that?

 Please describe here what distinguishes you as the creator of the project.
 For example, you can describe what experiences you’ve already gained in Arts Education, arts or culture.
 Maybe you’ve already participated in some projects yourself?
 Maybe you’ve already dealt with the participants of your project in the past or you have a lot in common, and that’s why you know what topics they're enthusiastic about?
 What experiences have you already gained in the artistic field or in working with young people?